jameshughes89/cs102/src/site/asn2.rst

 You will want to run your program on mazes from files.
 I have provided you with a ``RELATIVE_RESOURCES`` constant in the ``Asn2`` class.
 This is the relative path to the directory where the maze files are stored.
-Simply take this relative path and concatenate to it the maze file you would like to open.
+Simply take this relative path and concatenate it with the file name of the maze you want to open.

 Part 5 --- Testing